FadlyKnight/fadlyknight/README.md

 - (...)

 ### ⚡ Fun fact:
-- Psstt I'm able to Remote Project, just contact me..
+- Psstt I'm able to Remote Work, just contact me..

 <!--
 **FadlyKnight/fadlyknight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.